glowkeeper/P3D/docs/forces.md

 f = μN, where:

-- f is the friction force, in newtons, , equal to N = mg, i.e. mass m times gravity g
+- f is the friction force
 - μ is the coefficient of friction, which establishes the strength of a friction force for a particular surface
-- N is the norma
+- N is the normal force, in newtons, where N = mg, i.e. mass m times gravity g.
+It is the force perpendicular to the object’s motion along a surface

 ## The n-Body Problem